Home > Browser redirect > $1000 Amazon Gift Card Scam – How to Get Rid of It?

 How Does $1000 Amazon Gift Card Scam Work?

-Once installed, $1000 Amazon Gift Card Scam can collect data about your web browsing habits, such as the websites you visit and the search terms you use.
-This data is then used to target you with ads or to sell your information to third parties.
+Once installed, $1000 Amazon Gift Card Scam can collect data using trackers.
+This data is about your web browsing habits, such as the websites you visit and the search terms you use.
+It is then used to target you with ads or to sell your information to third parties.

 $1000 Amazon Gift Card Scam can also download other malicious software onto your computer, such as viruses and spyware, which can be used to steal your personal information and show risky ads, that may redirect to virus sites or scams.